 Before the exam, a technician will review your medical history and go over any concerns you have.
 Dr. Rigney will examine inside the eyes using an ophthalmoscope or with a slit lamp using a hand-held lens in front of the eye.
 These instruments allow our eye professionals to study structures, such as the retina and lens of the eye, where signs of eye allergies, conditions, and diseases can be found.
 We will also ask the patient to read letters off a chart, and may request digital photographs be taken of the interior and exterior of the eye.
 More tests will be necessary for patients ordering contact lenses to ensure the fitting is correct.
 For patients with specific eye problems, such as blurry vision, trouble reading or driving, nearsightedness or farsightedness, etc., additional tests may be required to pinpoint what is causing the symptoms so that an appropriate diagnosis and treatment plan can be provided.

-Additional Tests for Eye Examinations
+Eye Examinations Reviews